f5devcentral/ansible-bigip-onbording/README.md

 * Configure VLAN's and Self-IPs

 ## Requirements
-* This role requires Ansible 2.4
+* This role requires Ansible 2.6
-* BIG-IP is licensed
 * Packages to be installed
   - pip install f5-sdk
   - pip install bigsuds